A Guide to Safety for Young Athletes

 - Know and abide by the rules of a sport

-- Wear appropriate protective gear (for example, shin guards for soccer, a hard-shell helmet when facing a baseball pitcher, a helmet and body padding for ice hockey)
+- Wear appropriate protective gear (for example, shin guards for soccer, a hard-shell helmet when facing a baseball pitcher, a helmet and body padding for ice hockey) and footwear

 - Know how to correctly use athletic equipment (for example, correctly adjusting the bindings on snow skis)